For Old Time's Sake Part 1 Of 3

 Charizard nodded and grunted before lowering himself to the ground for me.

 I climbed onto his back.
 “Porygon-Z, we’re going for a ride!”

-Porygon-Z looked over to me and let out a shrill shriek that I hadn't heard it make in a long time.
+Porygon-Z looked over to me and let out a shrill shriek that I hadn’t heard it make in a long time.
 One that tore through my eardrums painfully.
 A shrill, relentless sound that made everyone helplessly scream.

-I covered my ears and closed my eyes as I cried out, Charizard rocking underneath me as it roared.
-"SHUT UUUUUUUUUP!"
-I yelled at the top of my lungs.
+I covered my ears and closed my eyes as I cried out, Charizard rocking underneath me as he roared.
+“SHUT UUUUUUUUUP!!!!!!!”
+I let out at the top of my lungs.